riganti/dotvvm-docs/Pages/basics-rest-api-bindings-building-own-api.md

 });
 ```

-Additionally, if you plan to use DotVVM 2.5+ with ASP.NET Core < 3.0, you also need to call `AddSwaggerGenNewtonsoftSupport`.
+Additionally, in case of DotVVM 2.5 or newer with ASP.NET Core 2.x or ASP.NET Core 3.x with Newtonsoft.Json serializer, you also need to call `AddSwaggerGenNewtonsoftSupport`.

 ```CSHARP
 services.AddSwaggerGenNewtonsoftSupport();